-This Day in History: George Washington’s plea for help from Valley Forge
+This Day in History: George Washington’s plea for help

 On this day in 1777, General George Washington writes a letter from Valley Forge.
 The army was struggling, and Washington pled for help.

 A copy of Washington’s letter was delivered to nearly every state.

 The General wondered if the states would think that he was exaggerating the gravity of the situation.
 Was his story even believable?
 But clothes and other supplies were desperately needed.
 Nearly 3,000 of his 11,000 men were “unfit for duty by reason of their being bare foot and otherwise naked.”
 That didn’t even count the soldiers who had been “detained in Hospitals and crouded in Farmers Houses for the same causes.”

 “It is not easy to give you a just and accurate Idea of the sufferings of the Army at large—of the loss of Men on this account,” Washington wrote to the states.
 “Were they to be minutely detailed, your feelings would be wounded, and the relation would probably be not received without a degree of doubt and discredit.”

 Indeed, mere days earlier, Washington had written the President of Congress that, unless the alarming deficiency of supplies was cured, “[t]his Army must dissolve.”